bohdan-nd/bohdan-nd/README.md

 - 🧑‍💻 Have experience in Software Engineering and Machine Learning Research
 - 🤖 Passionate about LLMs and their application
 - 🩻 Currently doing research in Machine Learning for Healthcare at The Hospital for Sick Children, SickKids
-- 🏥 Working on a retrieval-augmented knowledge distillation to make medical LLMs more computationally accessible for hospitals
 - :skier: Like travelling, skiing, climbing, and tennis
 - :airplane: Fun fact: I've been to 26 countries